Mintbase/Grants-Program/applications/cheersland.md

 <br>
 We have completed the UI design of the Multi-Staking Platform deployed in Binance Smart Chain, and the product will be officially launched next week.
 It will support users to stake all their assets on Binance Smart Chain and earn HPs.
 We'll share the updates here.

-We plan to make the Multi-asset Staking Platform integrate Polkadot and Kusama and support a variety of parachains.
-A draft of the UI of CheersLand Multi-asset Staking Platform for Polkadot and Kusama is shown below:
+We plan to make the Multi-asset Staking Platform integrate Mintbase and Kusama and support a variety of parachains.
+A draft of the UI of CheersLand Multi-asset Staking Platform for Mintbase and Kusama is shown below:
 ![asset](https://cheersland.s3.ap-southeast-1.amazonaws.com/docs/grant/p5.png)

 ### Invitation Mechanism